litaio/lita-hipchat/README.md

 ### Optional attributes

 * `server` (String) - The HipChat Server address.
-If specified, adapter tries to connect to it instead of chat.hipchat.com.
+Override this with the full domain of your server if using a private HipChat Server installation.
 Default: `"chat.hipchat.com"`
 * `debug` (Boolean) - If `true`, turns on the underlying Jabber library's (xmpp4r) logger, which is fairly verbose.
 Default: `false`.
 * `rooms` (Symbol, Array<String>) - An array of room JIDs that Lita should join upon connection.
 Can also be the symbol `:all`, which will cause Lita to discover and join all rooms.
 Default: `nil` (no rooms).
 * `muc_domain` (String) - The XMPP Multi-User Chat domain to use.
 Default: `"conf.hipchat.com"`.